 <env name="JENKINS_HOME" value="\\server\shareddata\"/>

 1.580 there is an issue that we fixed last December related to icons not being displayed due the UNC paths.
 You can see our pull request fixing this issue in the link below:

-Unfortunately, you cannot still beneficiate of this fix unless you are running at least jenkins-1.598, but you can create a symbolic link as workaround:
+Unfortunately, you still cannot benefit from this fix unless you are running at least jenkins-1.598, but you can create a symbolic link as workaround:

 mklink /d "c:\data\network docs" "\\server\shareddata\"

-Then, to correctly visualise the icons you need to customise that line with:
+Then, to correctly visualize the icons you need to customize that line with: